Binueral-beats/arisen/README.md

 #### Build Script Uninstall

-If you have previously installed ARISEN using build scripts, you can execute `eosio_uninstall.sh` to uninstall.
+If you have previously installed ARISEN using build scripts, you can execute `arisen_uninstall.sh` to uninstall.
 - Passing `-y` will answer yes to all prompts (does not remove data directories)
 - Passing `-f` will remove data directories (be very careful with this)
 - Passing in `-i` allows you to specify where your arisen installation is located